 He worked at The Washington Times and then The Wall Street Journal for nine years.
 His last post at the Journal was as Op-ed Editor.
 Prior to that, he was posted in Brussels, covering Russia, the Middle East, South Africa and European affairs.
 His first post at the Journal was as editor of the book review section, and he filled in as the Journal's movie critic.

-Derren Brown redefines magic through must-see TV and stage events, exhilarating audiences worldwide with a never-equalled brand of mind-control, suggestion, showmanship and illusion.
-He has gained a reputation as a performer prepared to constantly challenge and break down boundaries.
+Derren Brown redefines magic through must-see TV and stage events, exhilarating audiences for 20 years in the UK and now worldwide with his brand of psychological illusion.
+He has gained a reputation as a performer consistently prepared to break down boundaries.

-Amid a varied and notorious TV career, Brown has played Russian Roulette live, convinced middle-managers to commit armed robbery, led the nation in a séance, stuck viewers at home to their sofas, successfully predicted the National Lottery, motivated a shy man to land a packed passenger plane at 30,000 feet, hypnotised another to assassinate Stephen Fry, and created a zombie apocalypse for an unwitting participant after dramatically ending the world.
+Amid a varied and notorious TV career, Brown has played Russian Roulette live, convinced middle managers to commit armed robbery, led the nation in a séance, stuck viewers at home to their sofas, motivated a shy man to land a packed passenger plane at 30,000 feet, hypnotized another to assassinate Stephen Fry, persuaded a racist to change his ways and lay down his life for an illegal immigrant, and created a zombie apocalypse for an unwitting participant after dramatically ending the world.

 Rafael Casal is currently writing and preparing his feature directorial debut, First Sight, for Lionsgate.
 Casal will next be seen in Cory Finley's Bad Education opposite Hugh Jackman.
 He's well-known to audiences for his work on HBO's Def Poetry, and his theatre-in-verse works and music have gained millions of views and listens.
 They have been presented at venues worldwide and featured on MTV, Showtime and at the SXSW and the Sundance Film Festivals.